voss-jessica1-rgb/Renewable-Energie/0_LiteratureReview/README.md

   - **Objective**: Predict solar and wind power porduction at country scale in France using machine learning models (based on spatially resolved weather data combined with spatial information about pruction sites' capacity.
   - **Methods**: The dataset consist of daily power production data from the national grid operator RTE as target variables and daily weather data from ERA5.
 There models approaches are tested to treat the spatially resolved weather data: spatial averaging over the country, dimension reduction through principal component analysis and computer vision architecture.
   - **Outcomes**: Cross-validation tailored to time series approaches lead to the lowest error rates and neural networks tended to outperform tree-based models.
-  - **Relation to the Project**: Equivalent data is available for Germany and the similar technics could be used to design a model for our country.
+  - **Relation to the Project**: Equivalent data is available for Germany and the similar technics could be used to design a model for our project.

 - **Source 3**: [Title of Source 3]